-\begin{definition}[\textbf{Equivalence}] Two (based) finite graphs $\Gamma$ and $\Gamma'$ are equivalent if there exists an equivalence of (based) categories
+\begin{definition}[\textbf{Equivalence}] Two based finite graphs $\Gamma$ and $\Gamma'$ are equivalent if there exists an equivalence of based categories

-\end{definition} The above definition is equivalent to saying $\Gamma$ and $\Gamma'$ are isomorphic as based graphs.
-In our setting, it is more convenient to use the categorical definition, which allows us to translate the geometric description of $\pair$ into a more categorical one.
+\end{definition} The above definition is equivalent to saying that $\Gamma$ and $\Gamma'$ are isomorphic as based graphs; for our purpose however, it is more convenient to adopt the categorical definition.
 Note that equivalent pairs have equivalent depth trees.
-The notion of depth tree comes in handy when we discuss the graft decomposition of $\pair$ in Section \ref{sec:graft_fund}.
+The notion of depth tree comes in handy when we discuss the graft decomposition of $\pair$.

-\begin{definition}[\textbf{Barycentric diagram in a category}] Given a (based) finite graph $\Gamma$ and a category $\mathsf{C}$, a (based) $\sd \Gamma$-diagram in $\mathsf{C}$ (or a (based) barycentric diagram in $\mathcal{C}$ of type $\sd \Gamma$) is a functor $\mathcal{F}$ from $\sd \Gamma$ to $\mathsf{C}$. \end{definition}
+\begin{definition}[\textbf{Barycentric diagram in a category}] Given a based finite graph $\Gamma$ and a category $\mathsf{C}$, a based $\sd \Gamma$-diagram in $\mathsf{C}$, or a based barycentric diagram in $\mathsf{C}$ of type $\sd \Gamma$, is a functor $\mathcal{F}$ from $\sd \Gamma$ to $\mathsf{C}$. \end{definition}